 Lastly, we are DIY-ing our own mobile home right now!
 Re-doing a mobile home from scratch is hard work but it feels so good!

 I don’t know about you, but sometimes when I look at all the awesome stuff on Pinterest, I wonder if there should be some sort of disclaimer in the description like “results pictured not typical” or something. you know, like all those 48 hour diet commercials.
 I maybe I just think that because Keep Reading

 How do you know when your soap is at a trace?
 Of course, we all know that “trace” is referring to seeing the path that your spoon leaves behind after as you stir.
 But how distinct does that path need to be?
 That’s the question I asked myself the first time I made soap as I stood at the table and Keep Reading

-You can never be too picky about what you put on your baby’s skin and for me, you can bet that commercial, chemical and preservative filled lotions don’t make the cut.
-I honestly didn't know what I was going to do until I found this homemade baby lotion recipe. **This article may contain Keep Reading
+You can never be too picky about what you put on your baby’s skin, and for me, you can bet that commercial, chemical, and preservative-filled lotions don’t make the cut.
+I honestly didn't know what I was going to do until I found this homemade baby lotion recipe. **This article may Keep Reading

 Baking soda play dough is an allergy-friendly alternative to traditional recipes.
 No childhood is complete without play dough.
 I mean really, can you imagine?
 Over the last several months, Garrett’s imagination has really been budding, so I knew I had to find a good play dough recipe.
 He loves Keep Reading